Brake Bending

 Forming Equipment

 The thermoforming machine should be capable of generating and maintaining a vacuum of 20 in.
 Hg pressure throughout the thermoforming cycle.
-Vacuum forming machines with infrared heating elements perform well for TUFFAK® GP Polycarbonate Sheet forming.
+Vacuum-forming machines with infrared heating elements perform well for TUFFAK® GP Polycarbonate Sheet forming.
 Rotary and shuttle designs with automatic or semi-automatic controls are most suitable.
-Key features of this type for equipment are timer control accuracy, uniform heating sources, and sufficient vacuum power.
+Key features of this type of equipment are timer control accuracy, uniform heating sources, and sufficient vacuum power.
 Single-sided heating has proven effective for TUFFAK® GP Polycarbonate Sheet in gauges up to .177".
-For thicknesses above .177", it is recommended that dual-sided heating ovens be used for
+For thicknesses above .177", it is recommended that dual-sided heating ovens be used for effective radiation penetration.

 Heaters